JBLedger/Ecolyst/README.md

 This project consists of a pipeline that consumes and processes data from the Bureau of Labor Statistics and performs a linear regression with stock quotes from the NYSE since the start of 2015.
 This is a Java / Spark / MySQL implementation.

 It is meant to act as a platform where more economic reports can be added without breaking existing code.
-As such, I will be adding more economic report data over time.
+As such, anyone can more economic report data over time.
 The idea being that the more economic analysis that is contributed, the better the stock price predictions will be.
-Altimately it should act as an agent for making daily buy/sell decisions.
+Ultimately it should act as an agent for making daily buy/sell decisions.

 The stock market data is downloaded from a Tiingo.com API, where a key is needed.
 You will need to buy a key and update the Constants.java file with its value.
 A key from Tiingo is $10/month.
 Alternatively you can write your own quote class and replace the Tiingo step in the pipeline with your class.